Go Back

 Instructions

-• Sauté the aromatics: Heat the olive oil in a large, deep pot over medium-high heat.
-Add the chopped onion and minced garlic, then cook for about 5 minutes, stirring often, until the onion softens and the garlic is fragrant.
+• Heat 1/4 cup olive oil in a large, deep pot over medium-high heat.
+Add 1 cup chopped yellow onion and 4 minced garlic cloves.
+Stir and cook for about 5 minutes until the onion softens and becomes translucent.

 Notes